Therapist For Anxiety

 EMDR therapy

-EMDR is a modern treatment often used to support clients with post-traumatic stress disorder (PTSD).
+EMDR is a modern treatment often used by therapists to support clients with post-traumatic stress disorder (PTSD).
 However, it can also be used for the treatment of anxiety disorders.
 EMDR stands for eye movement desensitization and reprocessing therapy.
 During the session, a therapist can use bilateral stimulation exercises, such as waving their finger in front of the client's eyes or using harmless hand buzzers to help them reprocess memories that may contribute to their symptoms.
+Your therapist will also help you identify specific goals for treatment and monitor your responses.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.